yukio708/gfarm-http-gateway/README.md

 - `cd ~/gfarm/gfarm-http-gateway`
 - `make setup-latest`
 - `bin/gfarm-http-dev-for-docker-dist.sh  --port 8000 --log-level debug`
-- and, run `bin/gfarm-http-dev-for-docker-dist.sh  --port 8000 --log-level debug` in c3 container using the same procedure described above
+- `bin/gfarm-http-dev-for-docker-dist.sh  --port 8000 --log-level debug` in c3 container using the same procedure described above
+- Refer to `Setup -> Required OpenID Connect configurations` above
 - use the http proxy (squid) for c2, c3, keycloak and jwt-server for a web browser
+- open <https://jwt-server/> in a web browser
+- copy the command line of jwt-agent and start jwt-agent in c1 container
+  - input the passphrase from jwt-server
+- `gfmkdir -m 1777 /tmp`
+- `export GFARM_HTTP_URL=http://c2:8000`
-- `make test-all`
+- `make test-all` in c1 container
 - open <http://c2:8000/> in a web browser
   - auto-redirect to <http://keycloak>
   - login: `user1/PASSWORD`